 If you find yourself on the sideline during your basketball games, learn how you can help your team and earn more playing time in the process.

 It all starts with a positive attitude!

-Without a doubt, the most challenging, discouraging, and least popular basketball position is the role of bench player!
+Without a doubt, the most challenging, discouraging, and least popular position on the team is the role of bench player!